tokudayo/NekoNet/README.md

 There was a problem with the dataset that we could not fix.
 Although we collected images based on the unique IDs of the cats, there were duplicate classes (different cat IDs but contain the same/similar set of images of a single actual cat).

 #### Model structure and techniques
 For each face image, we wanted to produce a feature vector that abstractly captures its unique identity.
-To achieve that, we used [triplet loss](https://arxiv.org/abs/1503.03832) as the criterion.
+To achieve that, we used [triplet loss](https://arxiv.org/abs/1503.03832) as the models' criterion.
 The distance metric used was Euclidean distance.
-We tried the batch-all, batch-hard and batch-semi-hard techniques in [online triplet mining](https://omoindrot.github.io/triplet-loss) strategy.
+We tried all the techniques (batch-all, batch-hard and batch-semihard) in [the online triplet mining strategy](https://omoindrot.github.io/triplet-loss).
 With small batch size, this would partially remedy the problem of duplicate classes because these classes would ruin the training process only if they were sampled in the same batch.

 We also added a loss term called [global orthogonal regularization](https://arxiv.org/abs/1708.06320) that statistically encourages seperate classes to be uniformly distributed on the unit sphere of embedding space.